Ura Kazuki: Debut and early success

 In February 2015, he announced his intention to enter the Kise stable as a professional sumo wrestler, and after his first bouts in March, made his tournament debut in the May basho, winning the jonokuchi division.
 He again performed well in the July tournament, posting a 7–0 record and losing a playoff for the jonidan division championship.
-After going 5–2 in the sandamne division in September, he finished the year with a 7–0 record as a makushita debutante, again losing a division championship playoff in November.
+After going 5–2 in the sandanme division in September, he finished the year with a 7–0 record as a makushita debutante, again losing a division championship playoff in November.

 Ura began 2016 with a 6–1 record and another makushita playoff loss in January.
 Also going 6–1 in March, he was promoted to jūryō for the next tournament.
 In recognition of becoming the first among their alumni to achieve sekitori (the two highest divisions in sumo) rank, he was given a keshō-mawashi by Kwansei Gakuin University.
 He finished the May tournament 10–5 and with a 11–4 finish in the July tournament, he entered the September event as the top-ranked jūryō, but he went 6–9, his first losing record, having fractured a bone in his left wrist that required post-tournament surgery.
 On his return, he posted a 8–7 record in the November tournament.

 His overall 11–4 record in the January 2017 tournament led to his promotion to the top makuuchi division and a rank of maegashira 12.
 In March 2017, before a home crowd in Osaka, he achieved a winning record (kachi-koshi) of 8–7, and entered the May 2017 tournament at maegashira 10.
 There he scored eleven wins against four losses in this tournament, but did not receive a special prize for his efforts, despite speculation that he would win the Technique Award.
 Former yokozuna Kitanofuji, commentating for NHK, expressed his surprise at the omission.
 Still, his performance earned him a career-high ranking of maegashira 4 for the July 2017 tournament.
 There he got off to a 5–1 start, but then injuries among those ranked above him shifted him to a more challenging schedule, facing the san'yaku, the foremost wrestlers, for the first time.
 Though he defeated Harumafuji on Day 9 to earn his first kinboshi or gold star for a win over a yokozuna, he injured his knee in a defeat to ozeki Takayasu on the following day, and he lost four of his remaining five matches to finish with a make-koshi 7–8 record.